Passimx/chats-service/README.md

 # Passimx Chats Service

-> A modern open-source frontend client for anonymous communication — no registration, no personal data, no phone numbers.
+> A modern open-source chats service backend for anonymous communication — no registration, no personal data, no phone numbers.

-> Designed for privacy-first chat systems that anyone can self-host.

 ## Overview